 2. Taiwan

 Taiwan is rated as the 35th safest country in the world.
-The crime rate is relatively low; terrorism risk and violence are both pretty low.
+The crime rate is relatively low; terrorism risk and violence are low.

-In the past few years, I spent over three months travelling around Taiwan and I witnessed the gorgeous natural landscape in Hualien, Yilan, Kenting, and outside of Taipei, and metropolitan cities like Taipei, Taichung, Tainan and Kaohsiung, and the enjoyed the best food in Asia.
+Over the past few years, I spent over seven months travelling around Taiwan, saw gorgeous natural landscapes in Hualien, Yilan, Kenting, and places outside of Taipei, and visited metropolitan cities like Taipei, Taichung, Tainan and Kaohsiung, and enjoyed the best food in Asia.

 Taiwan is one of the most welcoming countries in the world.
 The little island attracts more than 10 million visitors yearly.
 And it is pretty cheap to travel around the country as well.

-So if you are planning your first solo trip to Asia, make sure to include Taiwan in your itinerary.
+So if you are planning your first solo trip to Asia, include Taiwan in your itinerary.
 And if you aren’t sure what you want to do, follow my three-week Taiwan itinerary.

 3. Iceland

-Iceland has been the safest place in the world for the past 11 consecutive years.
-Just like other Nordic countries like Sweden, Norway, Denmark, and Finland, which are all rated within the top 25 spots in the Global Peace Index for many years.
+Iceland has been the safest place in the world for 11 consecutive years.
+Other Nordic countries, such as Sweden, Norway, Denmark, and Finland, have all ranked in the top 25 of the Global Peace Index for many years.

-I visited Iceland back in 2014 and saw some of the most amazing sceneries.
-My journey started in the capital city, Reykjavik, where I visited the famous Blue Lagoon, and the Golden Circle on a day trip.
-And instead of seeing all the touristy spots in the south, I rented a jeep and drove along the Ring Road towards Akureyri, a town on the north part of the small island, and explored Westfjords as well.
+I visited Iceland in 2014 and saw some of the most amazing scenery.
+My journey started in the capital city, Reykjavik, where I visited the famous Blue Lagoon and the Golden Circle on a day trip.
+Instead of seeing all the touristy spots in the south, I rented a jeep and drove along the Ring Road towards Akureyri, a town on the north part of the small island, and explored Westfjords as well.

 4. Australia

-According to statistics, Australia is rated as the 13th safest place in the world.
-Furthermore, the New World Wealth publishes many statistics, including a ranking for the safest countries for women and Australia has the top spot.
-Iceland, New Zealand and Canada are included in the top 5 as well.
+Statistics show Australia is rated the 13th safest place in the world.
+Furthermore, the New World Wealth publishes many statistics, ranking the safest countries for women, and Australia has the top spot.
+Iceland, New Zealand and Canada are also included in the top 5.

 I’ve been to Australia twice and spent over three months along the East Coast of Australia.
-I’ve never had a safety issue, nor did I feel threatened or unsafe at any time.
+I’ve never had a safety issue or felt threatened or unsafe.

 I started my last trip in Melbourne and drove along the Great Ocean Road.
-Then I continued my journey to Sydney and Byron Bay in New South Wales.
-And because I love beaches, visiting the Gold Coast was high on my priority list.
-Then I ended my trip to Brisbane, which included a day trip to Noosa.
+Then, I continued my journey to Sydney and Byron Bay in New South Wales.
+And because I love beaches, visiting the Gold Coast was my priority.
+Then, I ended my trip to Brisbane, which included a day trip to Noosa.

-During my solo first trip (which was 15 years ago), I visited Fraser Island, Airlie Beach and sail around the Whitsunday Islands.
+During my first solo trip (which was 15 years ago), I visited Fraser Island, Airlie Beach and sailed around the Whitsunday Islands.
 I had the time of my life on a small sailboat even though I have motion sickness.
 That’s how much I enjoyed it!

 Even though it is not cheap to visit Australia, it is one of the best travel destinations for solo females.
 It is possible to see all of these places in four weeks.
 If you don’t have that much time or budget, you can still see the East Coast highlights in ten days.